andirs/impyte/README.md

     imp.impute(estimator='rf', threshold={"r2": .7, "f1_macro": .7})

 ## Limits and Notes
 The current version is a work in progress.
-First imputation methods are implemented but pre-processing steps need additional documentation.
+If you discover any errors or bugs don't hesitate to reach out!